yj-jang-98/QQS3C/README.md

 #### Using only Windows
 ##### Windows environment
 This is exactly the same as the Windows setting in the WSL and Windows description, and of course, the OPTION part.
 But I can't use OpenFHE-python wrapper here.

+**OPTION 3** If you want to use "communication/cpp" in Windows
+1. Open Visual Studio.
+2. Put the file tcp_protocol_client_windows.h, which is located in "communication/cpp", to header file section.

 ### Ready to operate
 There are two different executions in each environment.